 Chennai Express: The Indra Nooyi Way

 A conservative Tamil woman stepped into PepsiCo in 1994.
-A decade later (in 2006), she commanded the entire company as its CEO.
-Indra Nooyi's rise in the corporate world is a story of meteoric rise.
-Not only did she reach the top, she redefined it by becoming the first woman, the first woman of colour and the first immigrant to lead a Fortune 50 company.
+A decade later, in 2006, she commanded the entire company as its CEO.
+Indra Nooyi's rise in the corporate world is a story of meteoric proportions.
+She redefined the summit by becoming the first woman, the first woman of color, and the first immigrant to lead a Fortune 50 company.

-In the quiet corridors of a Chennai middle-class home, October 28, 1955 marked the arrival of Indra Nooyi.
-She attended Holy Angels School in Chennai, earned a bachelor's degree from Madras Christian College, and received an MBA from IIM Calcutta.
-But her ambition wasn't confined to textbooks.
-In her youth, she wielded a cricket bat and strummed a rock guitar, revealing a spirit as diverse as her intellect.
-Emigrating to the US in 1978, she obtained her Masters in Management from the famous Yale School of Management.
+Born on October 28, 1955, in a middle-class home in Chennai, Nooyi’s ambition was never confined to textbooks.
+She earned a bachelor's degree from Madras Christian College and an MBA from IIM Calcutta.
+In her youth, she even played cricket and played guitar in a rock band, revealing a spirit as diverse as her intellect.
+In 1978, she moved to the US to obtain her Masters in Management from the Yale School of Management.

 Ravindra Zinjurke